Cellv2/elastic-winupdate-helper/README.md

 This project's aim is to ease the restarting of ElasticSearch nodes within a cluster.
 It should allow an individual to connect to a cluster, check the health of it and also perform simple API calls to allow for rolling restarts as described in the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/restart-cluster.html).

+## Security

+That this is a client side only effort for now!
+While packaging the client into something like Electron and running with a backend API is definitely feasible, for now this is more of a quick tool to get me up and running.
+While no index documents or similar are retrieved through this tool, **PLEASE THINK ABOUT AND UNDERSTAND THE RISKS OF RUNNING THIS IN THE BROWSER**.

 ## Features

 - Input a cluster address:port to view the status and health.
 This should refresh every x seconds and include: